kalinapetrcuni/ci2/README.md

 ## A03
 Added work related to task A03 in directory `A03`.
 Python script `pubchem_parser.py` takes a search result from PubChem (in XML format) and prints IUPAC names of all compounds in the file to stdout.

+## A04
+Related files in directory `A04`.
+Main script create database from provided csv files and reports the number of Albanian cities in the database.